cclubley/cclubley/README.md

-## I am a first year PhD student at the University of Plymouth, focusing on environmental filtering and non-native species
+## I am a first year PhD student at the University of Plymouth, researching the application of the environmental filtering framework to non-native species

-- ✍️ I’m currently working on modelling larval dispersal of Pacific oysters
-- 💭 I’m currently learning how to create Spatial Graph Networks

 ## &#x1f4c8; GitHub Stats